open-autonomy/teleoperation/diagram/sequence_diagrams.md

 > See [Command Rejected Sequence Diagram](./teleoperation-command-rejected-sequence.svg) if above mermaid code cannot be rendered.

 > ## Exception Occurred
-> When the FMS sends a teleoperation request to the AHS through a REST endpoint and the request is accepted, However, error occurred when actioning the reques. <br/>
+> When the FMS sends a teleoperation request to the AHS through a REST endpoint and the request is accepted, However, error occurred when actioning the request. <br/>
 > Then the following shall happen:
 > 1. AHT reports error back to AHS
 > 2. AHS sends teleoperation exception message to FMS via the WebSocket